LaurentVeyssier/Simple-computer-Science-problems/README.md

 - Determine phone number with longest time spent over the phone
 - profile the numbers called from Bangalore
 - Determine which numbers could be disguised telemarketers
+- Big(O) analysis of the code and data architecture used